 So how do I file a sexual harassment lawsuit?

 If you understand all the criteria that constitute sexual harassment and you’re confident you have a case, the following are steps that should be taken prior to filing a sexual harassment lawsuit.

 - Tell your harasser to stop.
 Make it perfectly clear that this person’s actions and behavior offends you.

 - Report the harassment.
 If possible, tell your supervisor, your human resources director, or anyone else within the company who has the power to stop the harassment.
 It’s usually best to communicate through email so there will be a written, dated record of your complaint.
 Describe what happened in detail, and note any possible witnesses.

 - File a discrimination complaint.
 Before filing a lawsuit with a federal or state court, it is necessary to report a formal complaint with the federal Equal Employment Opportunity Commission (EEOC).
 You should get help from a lawyer in doing so.
 Many states (including Kansas and Missouri) have separate agencies for investigating employment claims.

 - File a lawsuit.
 If you’ve already filed a formal complaint with the EEOC or your state’s fair employment agency, you can contact a local lawyer to review your case and file a lawsuit if one is warranted.

-If you’d like additional resources, visit Equal Rights Advocates for more information on the process of filing a sexual harassment claim or lawsuit.
+For additional resources and more information on the process of filing a sexual harassment claim or lawsuit, visit Equal Rights Advocates.

-If you’re considering filing a sexual harassment complaint or lawsuit against an employer or colleague, contact Meyers Law Firm online or call us in the Kansas City area at (816) 994-3240.
-Our team comprises experienced trial attorneys who focus on employment law, consumer law, and personal injury cases.
+If you’re considering filing a sexual harassment complaint or lawsuit against an employer or colleague, our sexual harassment attorneys can help.
+Contact Meyers Law Firm online or call us in the Kansas City area at (816) 994-3240.
+Our team is comprised of experienced attorneys who focus on employment law, consumer law, and personal injury cases.
 If you’ve been injured because of someone else’s neglect or treated unfairly by an employer, our attorneys can help.